SteeltoeOSS/NetCoreToolTemplates/DEVELOPER.md

 The `ProjectOptionTest` abstract class provides a _ProjectGeneration_ test category that tests an option with each valid combination of Steeltoe version and .NET framework.
 The tests focus on generated project code, e.g. packages in the `.csproj` file and snippets in `Startup.cs`.

-In all, 4 tests are run for an option:
-* `dotnet new steeltoe-webapi --steeltoe 3.0.x --framework net5.0 --<option> --no-restore`
-* `dotnet new steeltoe-webapi --steeltoe 3.0.x --framework netcoreapp3.1 --<option> --no-restore`
-* `dotnet new steeltoe-webapi --steeltoe 2.5.x --framework netcoreapp3.1 --<option> --no-restore`
+For each combination, a test ensures the following command return code is 0:
-* `dotnet new steeltoe-webapi --steeltoe 2.5.x --framework netcoreapp2.1 --<option> --no-restore`
+* `dotnet new steeltoe-webapi --steeltoe <version> --framework <framework> --<option> --no-restore`

 Subclasses of `ProjectOptionTest` can override various hooks to control what is validated during the tests.
 The available hooks are: